 “When we first installed the HUR equipment I remember seeing the look of fear in some of our residents' eyes.
 I could tell they were thinking, ‘Wow, this equipment is way too high tech for me.’
 It took about 5 minutes of training before they realized how user friendly the equipment is.”- Shannon, the Wellness Director at Presbyterian Village North

 Most traditional weight machines require several adjustments before each use.
 To maintain proper form and train safely, adjustments must be made to the seat height, back support, resistance level, and anything else necessary to fit the machine to the person using it.
-These adjustments can be difficult to many older adults, especially those recovering from injuries or in a wheelchair.
+These adjustments can be difficult for many older adults - especially for those recovering from injuries or confined to a wheelchair.

 Senior focused equipment adjusts automatically according to pre-programmed specifications.
 HUR SmartTouch technology requires only the swipe of a wrist band to adjust each variable of the machine to the user.
-Automatic adjustments not only make independent training more accessible and safer, it allows the user to move on and off the machine with ease.
+Automatic adjustments not only make independent training safer and more accessible, it allows the user to move on and off the machine with ease.

 Automatic adjustments can also build confidence.
-Not knowing how, or not being able, to adjust a machine can be intimidating and embarrassing.
+Not having the ability or knowhow to independantly adjust a machine can be intimidating and embarrassing.
 No one likes feeling incompetent or helpless.
 When senior focused equipment is outfitted with SmartTouch technology, trainers and other care professionals can program the machines to each users’ specifications, eliminating the need to make adjustments on their own later on.

 “We chose the HUR equipment because we thought it would increase participation in the gym - and it certainly has!
 The fact that the HUR equipment is so user-friendly allows our members to work out independently, which has been empowering for the members and our staff.
 Members aren't intimidated by the machines because the weight and resistance changes to their specific needs, allowing them to focus on proper form.
 Now, members can come at their leisure as they don't require constant supervision.
 This frees up our team to offer new classes and personal training.”-Carmine is the Fitness Manager at Peconic Landing

 HUR SmartTouch technology allows trainers to program a training plan for each user.
 Once this is done, users swipe their wristband and their unique program displays on a touchscreen, guiding them through each movement and even counting their reps.
-The machine lets them know when it’s time to move on to the next exercise, makes automatic resistance increases when they reach milestones, and displays their progress.
+The machine lets them know when it’s time to move on to the next exercise, making automatic resistance increases when they reach milestones, and displaying their progress on the touchscreen.

-With traditional machines, trainers have few options other than paper for providing clients with a training plan.
-Users must track their own progress and are susceptible to the discouragement that can crop up when progress isn’t clear.
+With traditional machines, users must track their own progress and are susceptible to the discouragement that can crop up when progress isn’t clear.